rgjurgens/LIFOOperationQueue/README.md

 What's it for?
 -------------

-A LIFO queue can help priortize new operations over old ones.
-One such example would be loading images in a UITableView.
+A LIFO queue can help prioritize new operations over old ones.
+One such example would be loading images in a `UITableView`.
 The LIFO approach will ensure that images on screen take higher priority than those a user has already scrolled past.

 How does it work?
 -----------------